mikaeldui/riot-games-dotnet-client/README.md

 An unofficial [.NET][dotnet] Client for [Riot Games][riot] and their games [League of Legends][lol], [Legends of Runeterra][lor], [Teamfight Tactics][tft] and [Valorant][val].

-✅ Purpose-build Open API client generator
+✅ Purpose-built Open API client generator

 ✅ Vanilla C#